iterator

 |Iterable| -> Iterator

-Returns an iterator that provides each value along with an associated index.
+Creates an iterator that yields each value along with an associated index.

 Example